Exercising in polluted air: good or bad?

 In 2021, Katadata ran a study of over 6,590 respondents in Indonesia to find out perceptions about air pollution.
 About 56% of respondents believe that exercising regularly protects them from the impact of air pollution.

-In fact, that is totally the opposite.
-When we are exposed to high levels of air pollution while exercising, the likelihood of developing health problems increases.
+However, the finding suggests it's totally the opposite.
+When we are exposed to high levels of air pollution during exercise, the likelihood of developing health problems increases.
 A study from Cambridge University discovered that PM2.5 air pollution at high levels could negate the benefits of exercise.
 Let's review together!

 We breathe more intensely during exercise.
 You can see this breathing intensity on this exercise chart.